ethi-technologies/policies/ethi-privacy-statement.md

 We may use your information for the following purposes:

-- We use your registration information to create your account and fill out your profile.
-- We use your payment information to provide you with the Paid Account service or any other Ethi paid service you request.
+- We use your registration information to create your account and identify you on Ethi, and payment information to provide you with the Paid Account service or any other Ethi paid service you request.
-- We use your User Personal Information, specifically your username, to identify you on Ethi.
-- We use your email address to communicate with you, if you've said that's okay, **and only for the reasons you’ve said that’s okay**.
-- We use User Personal Information to respond to support requests.
+- We use your email address to communicate with you, if you've said that's okay, **and only for the reasons you’ve said that’s okay**. e.g. to respond to support requests.
 - We may use User Personal Information to invite you to take part in surveys, beta programs, or other research projects, subject to your consent.
 - We may use your User Personal Information if it is necessary for security purposes or to investigate possible fraud or attempts to harm Ethi or our Users.
 - We may use your User Personal Information to comply with our legal obligations, protect our intellectual property, and enforce our Terms of Service.
 - We limit our use of your User Personal Information to the purposes listed in this Privacy Statement.
 If we need to use your User Personal Information for other purposes, we will ask your permission first.
-You can always see what information we have, how we're using it, and what permissions you have given us in your user profile.
+You can always see what information we have, how we're using it, and what permissions you have given us in your user profile, in the Data Choices section.
 - Any data that you provide Ethi via upload or connection to external online services is only used for the sole purpose of providing you with the Ethi Service.

 #### Our legal bases for processing information